prasad-chavan1/Animesthetic-Social-Media/CONTRIBUTING.md

 Your contributions help make the Animesthetic Social Media project better for everyone.
 We appreciate your dedication and support in improving this project.

 Happy coding!

+#### 🛑 The one who solve 4+ issues will be get promoted to COLLABORATOR of this REPOSITORY 🛑